raiet13/js-rails-updated/notes.md

 - Next Steps -

+- JS files not being captured/run by pages...
+Do I really have to use the coffeescript files?
+    -> Tried doing the "content_for" and adding the individual js file to the precompile

 - Use jQuery/ajax for TV show/characters
     -> Index Page -> Click button to render "recorded shows to user page" -> Show Page with "next" (cycle through all shows)